choojs/website/content/docs/views/index.md

 that share a lot of the same layout.
 If you find that you're repeating the same layout in a lot of code, it can be beneficial to make it reusable instead.

+The easiest way to create a reusable view in Choo is to create a function that takes a view (meaning a snippet of HTML) and then inserts it into another, internal view.
+This makes it easy to create functions that construct HTML that you always want to keep static, such as a menu bar.
+But at the same time construct dynamic HTML defined by whatever you pass it as an argument.

+Functions like these are called "composable functions" and coincidentally happen to be a fundamental piece of functional programming!

 The most common way to create reusable templates is to create a function that takes a view as an argument and returns a view.
 Inside the function the childView is called, and wrapped with some HTML.
 The end result is a nicely